 In big cities like New York, Los Angeles, Chicago, Denver, and Washington, D.C., car pollution causes the grey smog that leads to hotter summers and those horrible orange, red and even purple air-quality days that cause asthma attacks in children and other health problems in adults.

-That $4 a gallon you pay for gas does not even begin to cover the costs that the use of that fuel places on our economy.
-American’s end up wasting 1.9 billion gallons of gasoline just sitting in traffic jams every year.
+Whatever you currently pay for gas does not even begin to cover the costs that the use of that fuel places on our economy.
+Americans end up wasting 1.9 billion gallons of gasoline just sitting in traffic jams every year.
 This costs American’s over $100 billion dollars per year in fuel alone.

 Then, If you factor in all of the hidden costs (externalities like climate change due to CO2 emissions, health care and lost work and school days due to smog-induced illness, pollution remediation, etc.), then the actual cost per gallon for gas is much closer to $15 or $20 per gallon!